AIFDR/riab/docs/usage/plugins/development.rst

 * The geographic location
 * The avaliable layer meta data

+Risiko will try to show users only those plugins that can be validly run.

 These parameters required to run the plugin, and indeed all parameters specific to the plugin, are defined in the doc string of the class::